Payroll outsourcing is broken: Go hybrid

 Because employees usually cannot access or update their payroll data and payslips directly themselves, they need to send you emails every time they have a question, problem or need to update or correct personal information, and you need to chase them for information they forgot to provide.

-According to a McKinsey report, employees waste 25% of their work day looking for information on emails, and managed payroll is yet another source of constant administrative email flow that is silently killing your business’ productivity and employee experience.
+According to a McKinsey report, employees waste 25% of their work day looking for information on emails, and managed payroll is yet another source of constant administrative email flow that is silently killing your business’ productivity as well as employee experience.

 Risk of incorrect payments